FreeTubeApp/FreeTube/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Feature Implementation

 **Related issue**
 Please link the issue your pull request is referring to.
+If this pull request fully resolves the relevant issue, put "closes" before the issue number.
+Example: "closes #99999"

 **Description**
 Please write a clear and concise description of what the pull request does.